-- a.
-Each student is required to take the CCSE at the end of Year 3 during the May Intersession to determine readiness to take USMLE Step 2 CK. - b.
-The Associate Dean for Student Affairs or their designee will discuss with the student if the score is of concern and decide on a plan of action. - c.
-COMPLETION OF YEAR 3 is required before taking USMLE STEP 2 CK. - i.
-Please note that missing time to take Step 2 CK during Block 3 will result in an unexcused absence.
-Please see the attendance policy on page 2. - ii.
-Unexcused absences may result in disciplinary action, potentially requiring a student to repeat a clinical block or rotation.
+- Each student is required to take the CCSE at the end of Year 3 during the May Intersession to determine readiness to take USMLE Step 2 CK. - The Associate Dean for Student Affairs or their designee will discuss with the student if the score is of concern and decide on a plan of action. - Completion of Year 3 is required before taking USMLE STEP 2 CK. - Please note that missing time to take Step 2 CK during Block 3 will result in an unexcused absence.
+Please see the attendance policy on page 2.

+• Unexcused absences may result in disciplinary action, potentially requiring a student to repeat a clinical block or rotation.